fastoch/jsMastery-React19/README.md

 This will be a SPA (Single Page Application) that will display a list of movies.
 Those movies will be fetched from an external API.
+It will include a search feature.

+We'll also simulate Netflix's top trending list.
+Unlike the movies pulled from the API, these rankings are based on actual user searches within the app.
+The more users search for a particular movie, the higher it will rank.